Skip to main content Skip to footer

 Citrix Compatibility and EHR

 One of the beauties of EHR is the ability to access patient information on any computer within the healthcare group.
-These can range from a desktop medical PC, a medical tablet, to an All-in-One on a workstation on wheels (WoW).
+These can range from a desktop medical PC, a medical grade tablet, to an All-in-One on a workstation on wheels (WoW).

 To work with so many devices requires a robust network system.
 In healthcare, Citrix is considered a leader.
 The Citrix Workspace platform makes it easy for HIT to connect the above-mentioned computers to patient records wherever they may reside from on-site servers to the cloud via Software as a Service (SaaS).